vinodsharmak/gather-file-transfer-logs-go/README.md

 ### Sending a log data to the controller

-To send the log data to controller you need to set up a sender before the logger close.
+To send the log data to the controller you need to set up a sender before closing the logger.
 Otherwise, it won't be sent.

 ```golang